How does broadband actually work?

 Exploring the broadband considerations for those working flexibly.

-For some of us the past can seem like another country – and in terms of the internet, these days of yore are shores best left behind.
+For some of us, the past can seem like another world – and in terms of the internet, these days of yore are shores best left behind.
 Pages which took an age to load, fragile net connections and recalcitrant modems; it was far from the relatively seamless experience we take for granted today.

 Dial me up